PRETgroup/ForeC/ForeC Compiler/Readme.md

 improved.

-Given the allocation of threads-to-cores, it is possible to take the CCFG and derive new graphs (tarots) to show each core's allocation of threads.
-For the allocation to be effective, it may be necessary to replicate the parallel statements in each graph.
-These new graphs make it easier to see the distribution of control and the relevant inter-core dependencies required to preserve program behaviour.
-During compilation, each core's tarot may be optimised and these are preserved during code generation.
+Given the allocation of threads-to-cores, it is possible to take the CCFG and to derive new graphs (tarots) that encode the concurrenct threads that each core participates in.
+Each per-core graph is a copy of the original CCFG, but containing only the allocated threads and stubs for their parent threads.
+These new per-core graphs make it easier to see the distribution of control and the relevant inter-core dependencies required to preserve program behaviour.
+Intuitively, the fork-join nodes in each per-core graph indicate when master and slave cores need to synchronise to participate in thread execution.
+Each core's tarot may be optimised before code generation.

 The idea of distribution is to spread the workload over available cores for faster execution but to orchestrate the execution to give the illusion that the execution is on a single powerful core.
 When a core executes a parallel statement, it becomes the master of that parallel statement.
 Then, other cores involved with executing the child threads become slaves of the master.

-Intuitively, the replicated parallel statements in each graph indicate when master and slave cores are involved in the execution of threads.
-If all threads of a parallel statement were allocated to the same core, then no replication of the parallel statement would be required.
+Each (nested) parallel statement may have a different master core, determined by the core allocation of its parent thread.

 ## Limitations
 * Lexical: